If you live in an older home and the windows are at least 15 to 30 years old, you should be thinking about replacing them.

 - Windows accumulate condensation or frost between panes

-According to a 2007 study published by the National Association of Home Builders, aluminum windows are expected to last between 15 and 20 years, while wooden windows should last upwards of 30 years.
+According to a 2007 study published by the National Association of Home Builders, aluminum windows are expected to last between 15 and 20 years, while wooden windows should last upward of 30 years.
 Since they’re considered more durable than wood or metal windows, vinyl and fiberglass windows may last even longer.
 If your home’s windows are 15 to 30 years old or more, you may be experiencing some of the conditions noted above.

 Cost vs. value of new windows